 Table of Contents

-- Calculate Your EBITDA Impact
+- How Do You Calculate Your EBITDA Impact?

-- How EBITDA Flows from Intake Optimization
+- How Does EBITDA Flow from Intake Optimization?

-- Understanding the Flow-Through Rate
+- What Is the Flow-Through Rate?

-- Benchmarks: What Top Performers Achieve
+- What Do Top Performers Achieve?

 - Frequently Asked Questions

-Calculate Your EBITDA Impact
+How Do You Calculate Your EBITDA Impact?

 Your Intake Optimization Impact